pineapplemachine/PyDwarf/docs/modding.md

 [SOIL_OCEAN][AQUIFER]
 [SOIL_OCEAN][AQUIFER]
 client-170:PyDwarf pineapple$ grep AQUIFER /Users/pineapple/Desktop/games/df/df_osx_40_24/raw/objects/inorganic_stone_soil.txt
+client-170:PyDwarf pineapple$
 ```

 Congratulations on making your first mod with PyDwarf!
 I hope things go smoothly for you from here.
-In case you want much more in-depth documentation you can always refer to the [html docs](index.html), and you can post in the GitHub repository's [issue tracker](https://github.com/pineapplemachine/PyDwarf/issues) or on the [Bay12 forum topic](http://www.bay12forums.com/smf/index.php?topic=150857.0).
+In case you want more in-depth documentation you can always refer to the [html docs](index.html), and you can post in the GitHub repository's [issue tracker](https://github.com/pineapplemachine/PyDwarf/issues) or on the [Bay12 forum topic](http://www.bay12forums.com/smf/index.php?topic=150857.0).